 One Health in Utah

-One Health is a collaborative approach to promoting the interconnected health of humans, animals, and our shared environment.
+One Health is a collaborative approach to promote the interconnected health of humans, animals, and our shared environment.

 The One Health concept recognizes: